 Code rules 8.9 to 8.13 cover availability in promotional marketing.
 Promoters must make a reasonable estimate of the likely response and be able to demonstrate they have done so.
 In addition, promoters must show they were either capable of meeting that response, or, if they know that they cannot supply demand, that consumers were given appropriate information regarding availability to decide whether participate.
 Simply stating "subject to availability" is unlikely to be sufficient.

-An ad for a promotional offer on hotel rooms which stated “Enjoy Black Friday one week early with our exclusive offer…£119 for all our London hotels” was upheld because the advertiser could not demonstrate that they had made a reasonable estimate of demand and because the ad included no details regarding any limits on the availability of rooms at this price (Park Plaza Hotels Europe BV, 19 April 2017).
+A complaint against an ad for a promotional offer on hotel rooms which stated “Enjoy Black Friday one week early with our exclusive offer…£119 for all our London hotels” was upheld.
+The advertiser could not demonstrate that they had made a reasonable estimate of demand and the ad included no details regarding any limits on the availability of rooms at this price.
+(Park Plaza Hotels Europe BV, 19 April 2017).

-If, having a made a reasonable estimate of demand, promoters know they will not be able to meet it the Code requires that sufficient information, presented clearly and in a timely fashion is provided to so that consumers can make an informed decision on whether or not to participate.
+If, having a made a reasonable estimate of demand, promoters know they will not be able to meet it, the Code requires that sufficient information, presented clearly and in a timely fashion, is provided to so that consumers can make an informed decision whether or not to participate.

 See Travel Marketing: Availability and Promotional Marketing: Availability.